huBioinfo/CytoCommunity/README.md

 <div align=center><img src="https://github.com/huBioinfo/CytoCommunity-Beta_v1.1.0/blob/main/support/Schematic_Diagram.png" width="650" height="650" alt="pipline"/></div>

 It remains poorly understood how different cells in a tissue organize and coordinate with each other to support tissue functions.
+To better understand the structure-function relationship of a tissue, the concept of tissue cellular neighborhoods (TCNs) or spatial domains as well as multiple analysis tools have been proposed.
+However, we found several limitations as below.
+(1) Most existing methods are originally designed for spatial transcriptomics data and thus use expression of hundreds or thousands of genes as features to infer TCNs.
+Such methods may not be applicable to spatial proteomics data that only have a few tens of protein expression features available.
+(2) Using gene expression data as input cannot directly establish the relationship between cell types and TCNs in a tissue, making the interpretation of TCNs challenging.
-To better understand the structure-function relationship of a tissue, the concept of tissue cellular neighborhoods (TCNs) or spatial domains has been proposed.
-Furthermore, given a set of tissue images associated with different conditions, it is often desirable to identify condition-specific TCNs with more biological and clinical relevance.
-However, there is a lack of computational tools for de novo identification of condition-specific TCNs by explicitly utilizing tissue image labels.
+(3) Given a cohort of tissue samples associated with different conditions (e.g., disease risk and patient prognosis), it is important to identify condition-specific TCNs with more biological and clinical relevance (e.g. tertiary lymphoid structure (TLS), which is typically present in low-risk but not in high-risk patients of many cancer types).
+Most existing methods are designed to detect TCNs in individual tissue samples by unsupervised learning and thus not applicable for the identification of condition-specific TCNs de novo.

+We developed this tool, named CytoCommunity, for identifying TCNs that can be applied in either unsupervised or supervised fashion.
+We formulate TCN identification as a community detection problem on graphs and employ a graph neural network (GNN) model to identify TCNs.
+Several advantages include:
-We developed the CytoCommunity algorithm for identifying TCNs that can be applied in either an unsupervised or a supervised learning framework.
-The direct usage of cell phenotypes as initial features to learn TCNs makes it applicable to both single-cell transcriptomics and proteomics data, with the interpretation of TCN functions facilitated as well.
-Additionally, CytoCommunity can not only infer TCNs for individual images but also identify condition-specific TCNs for a set of images by leveraging graph pooling and image labels, which effectively addresses the challenge of TCN alignment across images.
+(1) CytoCommunity directly uses cell phenotypes as features to learn TCN partitions and thus facilitates the interpretation of TCN functions.
+(2) CytoCommunity can not only infer TCNs for individual samples (unsupervised mode), but also identify condition-specific TCNs from a cohort of labeled tissue samples by leveraging differentiable graph pooling and sample labels (supervised mode), which is an effective strategy to address the difficulty of graph alignment across samples.

-CytoCommunity is the first computational tool for end-to-end unsupervised and supervised analyses of single-cell spatial maps and enables direct discovery of conditional-specific cell-cell communication patterns across variable spatial scales.
+CytoCommunity is the first computational tool for end-to-end unsupervised and supervised analyses of single-cell spatial omics maps and enables discovery of conditional-specific cell-cell communication patterns across variable spatial scales.

 ## Installation